 - adaptability and skills – we’re looking for people with good core skills for the job they do, but who will also look for opportunities to learn and who can adapt quickly.

-Volunteer submissions for 2018 are now open.
+Volunteer submissions for core team roles in 2018 are now closed.